(Photo credit Betsy Bissen/St. Paul Saints)

-ST. PAUL, MN – The Winnipeg Goldeyes (17-17) lost 3-2 to the St. Paul Saints at CHS Field on Friday night.
+ST. PAUL, MN – The Winnipeg Goldeyes lost 6-5 to the St. Paul Saints at CHS Field on Sunday evening.

 Tied at 5-5 in the bottom of the eighth inning, Zach Walters led off with a single through the right side.
 After Brandon Bingel relieved Jack Charleston, Dante Bichette Jr. walked.
 Justin O’Conner then flied out to right, advancing Walters to third base.
 The Saints took a 6-5 lead when Trevor Sealey beat out a potential double play on a groundball to shortstop.